CodeforEvolution/website/content/legacy-docs/writing-video-card-drivers/01-introduction.md

 *   Hardware based 2d acceleration
 *   Hardware overlay (motion video)

 Hardware 3D acceleration is not supported in BeOS R5, only software emulation of [OpenGL](https://www.opengl.org/) is.
-(There are two commonly used 3D acceleration standards in the world: openGL is a standard that is used on different "platforms", DirectX is a closed standard owned by Microsoft and used for 3D acceleration, etc. DirectX is only used in windows at this time.)
+(There are two commonly used 3D acceleration standards in the world: OpenGL is a standard that is used on different "platforms", DirectX is a closed standard owned by Microsoft and used for 3D acceleration, etc. DirectX is only used in windows at this time.)
 Hardware acceleration with OpenGL was planned for BeOS R5 Pro/PE but was delayed and eventually abandoned.

 As a guideline for testing and determining how graphics card drivers work, the [BeOS R4 Graphics Driver Kit](https://github.com/HaikuArchives/BeSampleCode/tree/haiku/drivers/graphics) is used as a reference.
 It's the youngest known version of a description of graphics card drivers by Be Inc.